yarrick/iodine/README.md

 ### MISC.
 INFO

 #### IPv6
-The data inside the tunnel is IPv4 only.
+The data inside the tunnel may be IPv4 or IPv6.

 The server listens to both IPv4 and IPv6 for incoming requests by default.
 Use options `-4` or `-6` to only listen on one protocol.
 Raw mode will be